sjltaylor/adaptive-test/ReadMe.md

 ## Console Access

 Application data and behaviour can be inspected in the rails console.
-Run `rails console` in the application root
+Run `bundle exec rails console` in the application root

-For a database client prompt: `rails dbconsole`
+For a database client prompt: `bundle exec rails dbconsole`

 ## Test Coverage